 Focus on the Family often encourages parents to counter deception with the facts!
 Are there powerful, politically connected advocacy groups high-pressuring your school to promote homosexuality, bisexuality and other controversial topics?
 One way you can make your voice heard is to simply provide your school officials with actual examples of the kinds of materials these groups want to give to kids.
 We’ve made this easy for you by providing the information below:

 Responding to Pressure from Homosexual Advocacy Groups

 National homosexual advocacy groups like GLSEN–the Gay, Lesbian and Straight Education Network–have sent letters to public school districts nationwide, pressuring them to promote activists’ messages about sexuality, while at the same time encouraging them to censor messages that differ from this viewpoint.
 Obviously this one-sided approach is not reflective of true tolerance or academic freedom.

-That’s why groups like the Alliance Defending Freedom (formerly known as the Alliance Defense Fund) and Focus on the Family have joined together to give you the best information available—including a legal memorandum and fact-based responses to claims made by advocacy groups.
-This information has been compiled into packets, complete with a cover letter from the Alliance Defending Freedom that you can print and deliver—or email—to your school officials.
+That’s why groups like the Alliance Defending Freedom and Focus on the Family have joined together to give you the best information available, including the legal memorandum below responding to claims made by advocacy groups.
+You can print and deliver—or email—this resource to your school officials.

 The Alliance Defending Freedom has handled many cases involving the issues discussed on this Web site and stands ready to provide your school officials with free legal advice, clarification or answers to questions they may have.